andrewgdotcom/poshlib/README.md

 ## Notes

 * poshlib currently only works reliably with `bash`, but it is intended to (eventually) also support other POSIX shells.
+* It is conventional for poshlib modules to prefix their public function member names with `module.` and public variable member names with `module_` or `MODULE_`.
+    The corresponding conventions for private members are `__module.` and `__module_` or `__MODULE_` respectively.
+    If you are extending poshlib with your own modules, it is recommended to follow this convention.
+    Some modules provide other public member names for backwards compatibility; these are all currently deprecated and will be removed in a future version.